• What is Copywriting?

 By Nicki Krawczyk Leave a Comment

-This is a great question (and, admittedly, one I need to pay attention to, myself).
 There’s a tendency for all of us to create our portfolio sites and update the samples when necessary, but just generally ignore the overall design.
+(I say this having updated my own portfolio site after years of ignoring it.)

 But the overall design—and certain elements within it—reflect strongly on you as a professional.
 While your copy samples need to do a lot of heavy lifting to sell you to potential bosses and clients, they can’t do all of it.
 Your overall site needs to be great, too.